 Don’t Step on a Bee Day!

 Yep, that’s a real thing!
 ‘Don’t Step on a Bee Day‘ aims to raise awareness of our native bees and how much we depend on them.
 We actually have hundreds of types of bees in the British Isles, and they’re in decline.
-Read on for tips to help our little friends, and get 20% off Garden & Outdoor products this week.
-Check out our Bee Friendly tag for great product ideas too! (offer ends 18th July 2017).
+Read on for tips to help our little friends and check out our Bee Friendly tag for great product ideas too!

 Many years ago when I was just 5, apparently I ‘screamed the whole of Newcastle down‘ (my neighbour’s words!) after I very sadly stepped on a bumblebee.
 I was heading to the paddling pool in the garden and my big toe met an unfortunate bee in the grass.
 It’s the only time I’ve ever been stung and I still watch out for my little bee friends to this day – to save them, not me!

 A single bee tends to at least 2,000 flowers daily, with their tiny wings beating 10,000 times per minute.
 They’re amazing to watch, and I’ve spent many hours lying in grass photographing the fuzzy little creatures!

 Bees are essential for our food supplies (and even cotton!), and are the world’s most important pollinator.

 Bees, and some that we might mistake for wasps, are a lot more varied than most people think and some are actually pretty rare.
 I wasn’t aware of just how many we have in the UK until I happened upon a ‘Bee Day’ at a stately home garden one day, and ended up identifying over 10 different types.

 Did you know that bees sometimes live on their own?
 Or that they sometimes get mistaken for wasps?